haiwen/seafile-admin-docs/manual/config/seahub_customization.md

 ```

 !!! note
     The `icon` field currently only supports icons in Seafile that begin with `sf2-icon`.
-You can find the list of icons here: <hhttps://github.com/haiwen/seahub/blob/master/media/css/seahub.css>
+You can find the list of icons [here](https://github.com/haiwen/seahub/blob/master/media/css/seahub.css)

 Then restart the Seahub service to take effect.